angelxuanchang/nlp-class/project.md

 you can extend your homework code to produce innovative project ideas for these tasks.

+You can also checkout the titles of group projects from [fall 2019](project_titles) or final projects from [Stanford CS224n](https://nlp.stanford.edu/courses/cs224n/) for inspiration.

 ### Shared Task Collections

 * [Torchtext](https://torchtext.readthedocs.io/en/latest/)